 same with the difference that the brand was 70 years old.

-notion of entrepreneurship 101 that a brand is sellable after years
+Does the notion of entrepreneurship 101 that a brand is sellable after years

 of success hold true for brands that have been so long in the market?